anic17/Newtrodit/README.md

 ## Contributing
 If you want to contribute to Newtrodit, fork the project and create a pull request with the changes you want to do, describing the changes you made.

-## Manual
+## Documentation
 To get information about the usage of Newtrodit, press F1 at Newtrodit or run `newtrodit --help`
-It shows all the information you need to know to use Newtrodit.
+The documentation shows contains everything you need to know to use Newtrodit.
 If you have any questions, contact me on <a href="https://discord.gg/J628dBqQgb" style="text-decoration: none">Discord</a>.

+## Configuration

+Newtrodit offers some configuration capabilities by editing the file `newtrodit.config`, with the purpose of customizing the editor as per your preferences.
+The file format is INI-like.All the information required can be found on the documentation, with an example configuration file.
+Keep in mind that incorrectly modifying Newtrodit's settings can lead to unexpected issues.

 ## Contact
 Join the Newtrodit development channel on Discord!